 Several factors are responsible for water retention in pregnant women:

-• The increased secretion of progesterone, which promotes the dilation of blood vessels, reduces venous tone and causes salt loss;
+- Increased secretion of progesterone, which promotes dilation of blood vessels, reduces venous tone and causes salt loss;

-• Increased blood volume, which disrupts venous return in the lower body and leads to blood stagnation and water retention during pregnancy;
+- Increased blood volume, which disrupts venous return in the lower body, leading to blood stagnation and water retention during pregnancy;

-• Compression of the inferior vena cava by the uterus, which slows blood flow to the heart;
+- Compression of the inferior vena cava by the uterus, which slows blood flow back to the heart;

-• Heredity (if members of your family are affected, you may also suffer);
+- Heredity (if members of your family suffer from this condition, you may also be affected);

 What are the symptoms of water retention during pregnancy?